Edit Blog Post

 Glencoe and a lone house during sunset.

-What a difference a day makes.
+At first it was the difference that a day makes.
 After three days of rain, rain, snow and more rain, some sky had actually replaced the ever present white sheet.
 That said, there was still a lot of rain, but the weather was literally changing by the minute.
 Rain, followed by some light breaking through a gap in the clouds, followed by some snow, followed by some more rain, followed by some full blown sunshine and than back to rain again.

 Not back in time for breakfast so we went back to the Kings House Hotel for some tea and scones, and some time to warm up again.
 Very civilized.

 The hotel is in a very scenic location, which we didn’t really appreciate last time we were here.
 This time however it was worth some time to get some photographs over the nearby

 River Etrive and some of the nearby mountains.
 Those tame deer were also still there, although the stag that had head-butted me the other day seemed to have injured its leg, poor thing.

 Since it was on the way, we went back to Blackrock Cottage for some more photographs.
 Again, what a difference.
 All the snow had been washed away by the rain and it looked completely different.
 It definitely looked better in the snow however.